iorodeo/circuitpython_tutorial/README.md

-# CircuitPython and Rodeostat FeatherWing tutorl
+# CircuitPython and Rodeostat FeatherWing tutorial

 Slides and examples for a tutorial on the CircuitPython and the Rodeostat FeatherWing.